 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- A knowledge of the basic concepts of the time valuation of money, and be able to apply these concepts to common situations in business/personal finance.
+- Apply basic concepts of time valuation of money to common situations in business/personal finance

-- Quantify an association between two variables, explain variation and improve prediction.
+- Quantify an association between two variables, explain variation and improve outcome prediction.